 What are the entry requirements?

-We consider each application on an individual basis.
-We are looking for a GCSE Maths and English at grade C or above and a UCAS Tariff score of 100-140.
+A typical offer will include GCSE Maths and English at grade C or above and a UCAS Tariff score of 40-56.
 This can be achieved by taking an NVQ Level 3 or BTEC Level 3 in Health and Social Care.
 If your application is successful, we'll invite you for an interview.

 How much does it cost?